English (United States)

 No dosage adjustments are needed.

 Casirivimab and imdevimab are investigational neutralizing human immunoglobulin G-1 (IgG1) monoclonal antibodies with activity against severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 They are not an FDA-approved treatment; however, they have been authorized for use under an Emergency Use Authorization (EUA) to treat mild to moderate COVID-19 in patients (12 years and older weighing at least 40 kg) with positive SARS-CoV-2 viral testing who are at high risk for progressing to severe COVID-19 or hospitalization.
 The drug is NOT authorized for use in patients who are hospitalized due to COVID-19, who require oxygen therapy for COVID-19, or who require an increase in baseline oxygen flow rate due to COVID-19 if already on chronic oxygen therapy for an underlying condition.
 Use of the drug in hospitalized patients with COVID-19 who require high flow oxygen or mechanism ventilation may be associated with worsening clinical outcomes.
-According to the National Institutes of Health (NIH) COVID-19 treatment guidelines recommend using combination anti-SARS-CoV-2 monoclonal antibodies (including casirivimab and imdevimab are likely to have the greatest clinical effect in the earliest stages of the infection; however, there are still insufficient data to recommend either for or against the use of casirivimab plus imdevimab in outpatients with mild to moderate COVID-19 who are at high risk of clinical progression as defined by the EUA criteria.
-The NIH emphasizes that the drug should NOT be used to treat hospitalized patients outside of a clinical trial; however, their use should be considered for high risk persons with mild to moderate COVID-19 who are hospitalized for a reason other than COVID-19.
+The National Institutes of Health (NIH) COVID-19 treatment guidelines recommend using combination anti-SARS-CoV-2 monoclonal antibodies (including casirivimab and imdevimab) to treat outpatients with mild to moderate COVID-19 who are at high risk of clinical progression as defined by the EUA criteria.
+The NIH emphasizes that anti-SARS-CoV-2 antibodies should NOT be used to treat patients hospitalized due to COVID-19, except in a clinical trial; however, their use should be considered for high risk persons with mild to moderate COVID-19 who are hospitalized for a reason other than COVID-19.
 Anti-SARS-CoV-2 antibodies should be started as soon as possible after positive test results for SARS-CoV-2 and within 10 days of symptom onset.
 For patients who receive anti-SARS-CoV-2 antibodies, defer administration of the COVID-19 vaccination for at least 90 days as a precaution to avoid interference with vaccine-induced immune responses.
 Conversely, the use and timing of treatment with anti-SARS-CoV-2 antibodies should not be affected by prior vaccinations in patients who develop COVID-19 after receiving the vaccine.

 For storage information, see the specific product information within the How Supplied section.